PHOTOS Interface in C++; Technical and Physics Documentation: Summary and outlook

 \section{Summary and outlook}

 We have presented a new version of {\tt PHOTOS} Monte Carlo.
-The part of {\tt PHOTOS} which operates on event records is now rewritten into C++ and uses the HepMC event record format for input and output.
-The physics performance of the program is the same as that of the {\tt FORTRAN/HEPEVT} version, but better steering options are introduced.
-Also, when an elementary decay is to be modified by {\tt PHOTOS}, it is first transformed to its rest frame.
+The part of {\tt PHOTOS} which operates on event records is now rewritten into {\tt C++} and an interface to the {\tt HepMC} event record is prepared.
+Interface to the {\tt HEPEVT} event record of {\tt FORTRAN} is provided as well.
+The physics performance of the program is the same, or better, than that of the {\tt FORTRAN/HEPEVT} version and better steering options are introduced.
+When an elementary decay is to be modified by {\tt PHOTOS}, it is first transformed to its rest frame.
 The $z$-axis is orientated along the decaying particle's mother's direction, as seen in this rest frame.
 Such modification is necessary to calculate process dependent kernels featuring the complete first order matrix element.
-If the interest will arise, the appropriate kernels explained in Refs.~\cite{Golonka:2006tw,Nanava:2006vv,Nanava:2009vg} can be installed into the C++ version of {\tt PHOTOS}.
-The necessary information is extracted from the event record and can be used.
-At present some parts of the algorithm are left in {\tt FORTRAN}.
-This remaining {\tt FORTRAN} part of the code can be recoded to C++ rather easily, but the necessary numerical tests are time consuming.
-That is why we have left these changes for later releases.
+The appropriate kernels explained in Refs.~\cite{Golonka:2006tw,Nanava:2006vv,Nanava:2009vg} are installed into the version, now fully in {\tt C}, of the internal algorithms of {\tt PHOTOS}.
+The necessary information is extracted from the event record and used.
+No more parts of the algorithm are left in {\tt FORTRAN}.
+The remaining {\tt FORTRAN} part of the code is for the optional interface to {\tt HEPEVT}.

+{Finally let us point to ref.~\cite{Arbuzov:2012dx}.
+Thanks to this work, for LHC applications in $Z$ and $W$ decays, the {\tt PHOTOS} Monte Carlo systematic error was established at 0.3\%, even 0.2\% for the case when matrix element corrections were activated.
+The estimation is valid for complete final state radiative corrections, not for photonic bremsstrahlung alone, even in the case when lepton pair emission is not taken into account. }

 2 mm

 \centerline{ \bf Acknowledgements}